nevetto/ml_sport_model/README.md

 # ml_sport_model
-saving the machine learning sport model to be re-used.
+Saving trained machine learning sport model that can be re-used.
+Deployment of sport prediction model with django